Nathapons/Nathapons/README.md

 </p>

 <h2>ABOUT ME 👋</h2>
 <p>Hi, My name is Nathapon Sripornprasert.
 Nickname is Ax.
-I am IoT Engineering 👩🏿‍💻.
+I am Python Backend Developer 👩🏿‍💻.
 I have been working in 2 years.
-I graduated from Kasetsart University Kampaheng Saen Campus, Bachelor degree of industrial engineering 👨‍🎓.
+I graduated from Kasetsart University Kampaheng Saen Campus 👨‍🎓.
 I create project to support in production process of the company.
 In my free time, I are dedicated for learning program coding and backend of website application</p>

 <h2>PROFILE</h2>